Generic Name: travoprost (TRAV-oh-prost)

 - if you will be having eye surgery

-- Soft contact lenses may absorb a chemical in Travatan drops.
-Remove contact lenses before you use Travatan drops; lenses may be placed back in the eyes 15 minutes after use of Travatan drops.
+- Remove contact lenses before you use Travatan Drops; lenses may be placed back in the eyes 15 minutes after use of Travatan Drops.

 - Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eyelid for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.